lume/cli/README.md

 **`npx lume --help`**

+> [!Important]
-> NOTE!
-This poses a problem similar to the global install option: the latest
+> This poses a problem similar to the global install option: the latest
 > version of the cli downloaded by `npx` may not be the version of LUME cli
 > that your project works with.
 In the future, the LUME cli will have internal
 > version management.